OscarJimenezGonzalez/Backend-GlobeMart/README.md

 ## Overview.
 This application might be capable of :
   * listing a huge amount of products that are created by sellerCompanies
-  * handling a large number of users within 3 types of users
+  * handling a large number of users within 2 types of users Seller & Customers
-  * creating user orders that consist of one or more cartItems
+  * creating orders formed by one o more products
-  * making the payment of this order through secure online payment method platform
+  * making the payment of this order through secure online payment method platform, turning an order into a purchase

 As a seller-user you will be able to :
   * create your own seller space to upload, accomodate, advertise and sell your own company products
   * check your sales data
   * [retrieve the money from product sales through PayPal]
   * [obtain sales analitycs]***

 When logIn, a seller will be able to chose wether of his companies he wants to logIn with.